CharlesOkechukwu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-5-print_numbers.c prints all single digit in base 10 7-print_tebahpla.c prints the alphabets in reverse order 8-print_base16.c prints all the number in base 16
+5-print_numbers.c prints all single digit in base 10 7-print_tebahpla.c prints the alphabets in reverse order 8-print_base16.c prints all the number in base 16 9-print_comb.c prints all single digit numbers separated by comma and spaces